DataDog/hiring-engineers/test.md

 ```
 <br>

-*Expected output
+* Expected output

 ![](images/8.png)

 <br>

-<h3>3.
-Install Datadog integration with MySQL<h3>
+** 3. Install Datadog integration with MySQL

 Head back to the Datadog dashboard and navigate to the “Integrations” tab to find and install the MySQL integration.
 Follow through the configuration tab to see all the steps.

-Optional: Generate a complex password and use this for the later steps.
+* Optional: Generate a complex password and use this for the later steps.

 <br>